AscendNTNU/mocap/README.md

 # mocap_node
 ROS (1) node for relaying mocap data from ROS to the drone over MAVlink.

-# mocap_feedback
-Repo for the motion capture system (qualisys) in the drone hall.

 ## Prerequisites
 - Pymavlink is installed: https://github.com/ArduPilot/pymavlink
 - ROS is installed (only tested with noetic): http://wiki.ros.org/noetic/Installation/Ubuntu